tonytvo/blog-generator/content/blog/art-of-war/index.md

 # Maneuvering
 - Without harmony in the state, no military expedition can be undertaken; without harmony in the army, no battle array can be formed.
-- An army without its baggage train is lost; without provisions it is lost; without bases of supply it is lost.
+- An army without its baggage train is lost; without provisions, it is lost; without bases of supply, it is lost.
 Ponder and deliberate before you make a move.
-He will conquer who has learned the artifice of deviation.
+He will conquer those who have learned the artifice of deviation.
 Such is the art of maneuvering.
 - In battle, a courageous spirit is everything.
-- A clever general, therefore, avoids and army when its spirit is keen, but attacks it when it is sluggish and inclined to return.
+- A clever general avoids an army when its spirit is keen but attacks it when it is sluggish and inclined to return.
 - When you surround an enemy, leave an outlet free.
 This does not mean that the enemy is to be allowed to escape.
-The object is to make him believe that there is a road to safety, and thus prevent his fighting with the courage of despair.
+The object is to make him believe that there is a road to safety and thus prevent his fighting with the courage of despair.

 # Variation of Tactics
 - No town should be attacked which, if taken, cannot be held, or if left alone, will not cause any trouble.